astral-sh/ruff/README.md

 There are a few other minor incompatibilities between Ruff and the originating Flake8 plugins:

-- Ruff doesn't implement all the "opinionated" lint rules from `flake8-bugbear`.
+- Ruff doesn't implement all the "opinionated" lint rules from flake8-bugbear.
-- Depending on your project structure, Ruff and `isort` can differ in their detection of first-party code.
+- Depending on your project structure, Ruff and isort can differ in their detection of first-party code.
 (This is often solved by modifying the `src` property, e.g., to `src = ["src"]`, if your code is nested in a `src` directory.)